A beer-lovers’ guide to Cape Town

 Since 2007, Jack Black’s Brewing Company has been changing the landscape of local craft beer.
 Book a beer tasting and tour and their crew will take you for a walkabout through their brewery with a glass of their refreshing beer in-hand.
 Their taproom is a vibey space where you can grab a bite to eat and savour their seven year-round beers on tap and their seasonal and limited releases.
 On the last Friday of every month, they also have a food truck Friday that has become a local favourite rivalling First Thursday.

-Book your tour: taproom@jackblackbeer.com
+Book Your Tour: taproom@jackblackbeer.com

 Website: www.jackblackbeer.com